-Page 0601 Appendix 1 Subpage 9 Administrative Oversight at Major Sites Dental Public Health RC CODA Winter 2025 a) Periodically, but at least twice annually, evaluates and documents the resident's progress towards achieving the program's written competency requirements and minimum anesthesia case requirements using appropriate written criteria and procedures; b) Provides residents with an assessment of their performance after each evaluation; where deficiencies are noted, corrective actions must be taken; and c) Maintains a personal record of evaluation for each resident which is accessible to the resident and available for review during site visits.
+Page 501 Appendix 1 Subpage 9 Administrative Oversight at Major Sites Dental Laboratory Technology RC CODA Winter 2025 a) Periodically, but at least twice annually, evaluates and documents the resident's progress towards achieving the program's written competency requirements and minimum anesthesia case requirements using appropriate written criteria and procedures; b) Provides residents with an assessment of their performance after each evaluation; where deficiencies are noted, corrective actions must be taken; and c) Maintains a personal record of evaluation for each resident which is accessible to the resident and available for review during site visits.
 Intent: While the program may employ evaluation methods that measure a resident's skills or behavior at a given time, it is expected that the program will, in addition, evaluate the degree to which the resident is making progress toward achieving the specific competency and anesthesia case requirements described in response to Standards 2-1, 2-2, and 2-6.
 Standard 3-1 The program must be administered by a director with at least a forty percent (40%) appointment in the sponsoring or cosponsoring institution and have authority and responsibility for all aspects of the program.
 Intent: The program director's responsibilities include: program administration; development and implementation of the curriculum plan; ongoing evaluation of program content, faculty teaching and resident performance; evaluation of resident training and supervision in affiliated institutions and off-services rotations; maintenance of records related to the educational program; and Resident selection.
 It is expected that program directors will devote sufficient time to accomplish the assigned duties and responsibilities.
-In programs where the program director assigns some duties to other individuals, it is expected that the program will develop a formal plan for such assignments that includes: what duties are assigned; to whom they are assigned; and what systems of communication are in place between the program director and individuals who have been assigned responsibilities.
-In those programs where applicants are assigned centrally, responsibility for selection of residents may be delegated to a designee.
+In programs where the program director assigns some duties to other individuals, it is expected that the program will develop a formal plan for such assignments that includes: what duties are assigned; and what systems of communication are in place between the program director and individuals who have been assigned responsibilities.

-Page 0601 Appendix 1 Subpage 10 Administrative Oversight at Major Sites Dental Public Health RC CODA Winter 2025
+Page 501 Appendix 1 Subpage 10 Administrative Oversight at Major Sites Dental Laboratory Technology RC CODA Winter 2025